Bastien18/IAA_2024/lab3/student/rapport.md

 - **What happens when you connect 2 clients to the GAP8 ?
 Is it an expected behavior ?**

 If I connect another client to the drone nothing happens or is printed.
-This is the case because the variable set when the connection is made is already set so the program ignores the packet.
+But on the host side we are unable to connect more than one host to the drone.
+We need to disconnect one host in order to connect the other one.

 ### 4. Image acquisition :